kubeflow/website/content/docs/aws/deploy/install-kubeflow.md

     ```

-    * AWS_CLUSTER_NAME - Specify a unique name for your Amazon EKS.
+    * AWS_CLUSTER_NAME - Specify a unique name for your Amazon EKS cluster.
-    * KFAPP - Use a relative directory name here rather than absolute path, like `kfapp`
+    * KFAPP - Use a relative directory name here rather than absolute path, such as `kfapp`.
     * REGION - Use the AWS Region you want to create your cluster in.

 1. Generate and apply platform changes.

-    You can customize your cluster configuration, control plane logging, and private cluster endpoint access before you `apply platform`, please check [Customizing Kubeflow on AWS](/docs/aws/customizing-aws) for details.
+    You can customize your cluster configuration, control plane logging, and private cluster endpoint access before you `apply platform`, please see [Customizing Kubeflow on AWS](/docs/aws/customizing-aws) for more information.

     ```shell
     cd ${KFAPP}
     ${KUBEFLOW_SRC}/scripts/kfctl.sh generate platform
-    # Customize your Amazon EKS cluster configuration before next step
+    # Customize your Amazon EKS cluster configuration before following the next step
     ${KUBEFLOW_SRC}/scripts/kfctl.sh apply platform
     ```